Special Rules For Claims Against The Government

 If you have suffered an injury and the responsible party is a government entity, the rules change significantly.
 Any claims made against a local, state or federal government entity must be reported much more quickly that a personal injury claim against a private party.
 You must follow the rules carefully and stay within all the applicable guidelines or you could find your suit dismissed before it has even begun.

-You have sixty days after you suffer an injury to report the claim if one of the responsible parties is a government entity.
-Most government parties at all levels have a certain type of immunity requiring a victim to get permission before they can even start legal proceedings against them.
-The window of opportunity here is called the “Tort Claims Acts” and it gives you a little room to hold a government agency responsible if you follow the guidelines faithfully.
-As soon as you are injured, you must notify the government agency you feel is responsible so they have the chance to accept your claim which rarely happens or deny it.
-If they deny you, you then have the chance to sue.
-The most important thing is to submit your claim to the appropriate agency within the sixty-day limit or your chance to recoup your losses will be over.
-There are situations when it may be difficult to judge just which agency may be responsible for your injury.
+As soon as you are injured, you must notify the government agency you feel is responsible, so they have the chance to accept your claim or deny it.
+If they deny it, you then have the chance to sue.
+The most important thing is to submit your claim to the appropriate agency within the 60-day limit, or your chance to recoup your losses will be over.
+There are situations in which it may be difficult to determine which agency may be responsible for your injury.
 In these cases it is best to file a claim with all the agencies you deem may be responsible.
-This area of law is so murky and strict that is virtually impossible to go it alone.
-You need the services of an attorney familiar with government regulations.
-Do not wait to hire an attorney if you are dealing with the government as you need to move quickly.
-Personal injury attorneys are generally experienced with legal actions against private parties and government agencies.
-Finding the right one for your situation will involve some research and you should look for attorneys that are members of the American Bar Association.
+Another option is to retain the services of a qualified and competent personal injury attorney.

-LegalInfo™ State Personal Injury Information:
+Legal•Info State Personal Injury Information

 Find legal information and lawyers that specialize in Personal Injury by state: